pingidentity/pf-authn-js-widget/README.md

 ```
 It is crucial that `api.js` is loaded before the widget is instantiated.
 Therefore we are using a callback function to load the widget.
 The `grecaptcha` object
 will be available after the `api.js` is loaded.
 For more information, see [Captcha documentations](https://developers.google.com/recaptcha/docs/display).

+## Using Risk-Based Authentication With the Widget

+Please refer to [the guide](RISK-AUTHENTICATION.md) for more infomation on how to set up the widget with risk-based authentication adapters

 # Browser Compatibility